RosettaCommons/documentation/application_documentation/score-commands.md

 Metadata
 ========

-This document was edited Nov 1st 2008 by Yi Liu.
+This document was edited 3/14/2014 by Jared Adolf-Bryfogle.
 This application in Rosetta3 was created and documented by Mike Tyka,et al.

 Purpose and Algorithm
 =====================